Updated: Jun 17

 She waves to me as she moves through the creosote and sage bushes like the wind that blew her in.
 We will talk again.

 My dogs and I walk the road to our home.
 We arrive.
 I take off their leashes as well as my boots.
 I realize I don’t know the pain of Bella’s blisters.
-Sometimes the strangest things wash up upon this desert floor.
+Sometimes lost souls wash up upon these desert floors.